muloca/snapfi_pokedex/README.md

 - Flutter: Channel stable, 3.10.0
 - Dart SDK version: 3.0.0 (stable)
+- Run in your terminal flutter pub get

 And you can run this project in Android and iOS
 ## Snapfi_pokedex